matteofilia/tessera/DEV_LOG.md

 ## Feb 12, 2025

 Spring is more complicated than I remember... just want a simple Java webserver to be able to compile code.
 Man, things are really harder than they look!
 Should probably learn a little bit more.
 I think that I still have a book for Spring, should probably read that.

+Got some of the web code working.
+Progress is slow but steady.
+Slow and steady wins the race, yes?